-Students may choose to do an actuarial studies major in the following Business School degrees:
+Students may choose to do an actuarial studies program in the following UNSW Business School degrees:

 The Bachelor of Actuarial Studies serves as a foundation for students who wish to enter the actuarial profession.
 Students who achieve the required academic standard in their actuarial studies courses gain exemption from the Foundation Program (previously known as Part I) of Actuaries Institute (Australia) professional examinations, the Core Principles courses of the Institute and Faculty of Actuaries (UK) professional examinations and the Validation by Educational Experience (VEE) credit for the Society of Actuaries (USA).
 Courses offered in the fourth year of a study program also cover the academic requirements for exemption from the university accreditation components of the Associate Program (previously known as Part II) of the Actuaries Institute professional examinations

 The Actuarial Studies Co-op Scholarship is a four-year scholarship degree with fifteen months of industry training.
 Students completing the degree at the required academic standard may receive exemptions from the Foundation Program and the university accreditation components of the Associate Program professional examinations of the Institute of Actuaries of Australia.